 - Line 7 defines the symbol CXXFLAGS, a list of the options, or flags, to be used by the C++ compiler and linker.
-I sometimes use these flags: - -Wall to turn on all warnings and -Wno-char-subscripts to turn off the single warning about using characters as subscripts. - Since I keep my tools one or two levels higher in my directory tree, I use the -I.. or -I../.. flag to define the search path for files included from this other directory. - If you want to use the on-line debugger, you must also give a -g flag. - Line 10 defines the symbol OBJ to be the list of object files that compose this application.
+I sometimes use these flags: - Wall to turn on all warnings and -Wno-char-subscripts to turn off the single warning about using characters as subscripts. - Since I keep my tools one or two levels higher in my directory tree, I use the -I.. or -I../.. flag to define the search path for files included from this other directory. - If you want to use the on-line debugger, you must also give a -g flag. - Line 10 defines the symbol OBJ to be the list of object files that compose this application.
 We define the list once, and use it three times, in lines 12, 13, and 16.
 The defined symbol makes it easy to write three commands that work with the same list of object files and makes it easy to modify that list when a module is added or removed. - This makefile defines two commands (lines 12...16) that can be used from the command line:

-make graphLines 12 and 13Compile and link the graph application.makeThis is the same as make graph.make cleanLines 15 and 16Clean out any existing .o files and, finally, delete the executable file.
+''' make graph Lines 12 and 13 Compile and link the graph application. make clean Lines 15 and 16 Clean out any existing .o files and, finally, delete the executable file. '''